Chapter 1 Week 1

 First, find where you’ve installed Excel on your own machine.
 If you have a Mac, it will be in your “Applications” folder:

-When Excel opens you usually see an empty spreadsheet.
+When Excel opens, you usually see an empty spreadsheet.
 We will be using this just a little bit later.
-But for now there is one more step we need to do, to be fully set up.
+But for now, there is one more step we need to take to be fully set up.
 We need to install the data analysis toolpak.

 1.6.2 Install data analysis toolpak